andavi/fullstackopen2022/README.md

 # [Full Stack open 2022](https://fullstackopen.com/en/)

-## Deep Dive Into MOdern Web Developmemt
+## Deep Dive Into Modern Web Developmemt

 :pray: Generously opened up *freely* to the public from University of Helsinki